dpkass/Okey/ReadMe.md

 ### Run

-To start the Emualtor, just run the Main Class.
+To start the Emualtor, just run the Main Class...

 ```shell
 gradle run